-These fun, simple Popsicle stick flags are sure to bring a fun patriotic pop to any party or July 4th celebration!
+These festive and easy-to-make American flag Popsicle stick flags bring a fun patriotic pop to any party or July 4th celebration!

 This post was originally published July 1, 2014, and updated May 25, 2021.